mcanevet/cluster-api-provider-freebox/README.md

 ## Prerequisites

+### For Users

 - Freebox Delta or compatible model with virtualization support
 - Freebox OS v4.2+ (API v8+)
-- Go 1.21+ for development
 - kubectl and clusterctl for cluster management

+### For Development

+- Go 1.24+ (managed via mise)
-- mise for tool and environment management
+- [mise](https://mise.jdx.dev/) for tool and environment management
+- kubebuilder for API scaffolding
+- Access to a Freebox with VM capabilities for integration testing

 ## Quick Start